SwiftRex/SwiftRex/README.md

 There's no "Action" protocol or type in SwiftRex.
 However, Action will be found as a generic parameter for most core data structures, meaning that it's up to you to define what is the root Action type.

-Conceptually, we can say that action is something that happens from external actors of your app, that means user interactions, timer callbacks, responses from web services, callbacks from CoreLocation and other frameworks.
+Conceptually, we can say that an Action represents something that happens from external actors of your app, that means user interactions, timer callbacks, responses from web services, callbacks from CoreLocation and other frameworks.
 Some internal actors also can start actions, however.
 For example, when UIKit finishes loading your view we could say that `viewDidLoad` is an action, in case we're interested in this event.

 **Actions are about INPUT events that are relevant for an app.**